pooriajr/pooriar/_posts/2021-06-25-dangerously-dynamic-html.md

   <li class="person">Cat</li>
 </ul>
 ```
 But if I want to add a person, or change a name, or remove one, I have to go edit my code every time.
-More importantly, my app is quite useless for you or anyone else, unless you also have an Alice, Bob, and Cat in your life.
+More importantly, my "app" is quite useless for you or anyone else, unless you also have an Alice, Bob, and Cat in your life.

-This is *static*, the opposite of dynamic.
+This is *static*, and it's the opposite of dynamic.

-A dynamic version of this would allow anyone to add their own list of people, and edit it to their leisure without me, the programmer, having to touch code.
+A dynamic version of this would allow anyone to add their own list of people, and edit it without me, the programmer, having to touch code.

-As you can imagine, so it's pretty dang important in the world of websites, and anything fancier than a digital brochure will need dynamic elements.
+As you can imagine, dynamism is important in the world of websites, and anything fancier than a digital brochure needs it.

-# A million ways to fill the gap
+# Ways to fill the gap

-HTML doesn't offer a great way to create dynamic elements.
-The language was designed to show documents.
-Like literally, digital brochures.
-And now here you are wanting to write a fancy dynamic application with it?
-You crazy?
+HTML doesn't offer a great way to handle dynamic elements.
+The language was designed for documents, which are generally static.
+Like literal digital brochures.
+And now here we come wanting to write a fancy dynamic application with it?
+We crazy?

 ## JS to the rescue?

-Ok well this is what Javascript is for right?
-Interactivity?
-Please?
+It's an awkward rescue, like having a donkey to help you move into a new house.
+You would have preferred a strong friend and a moving truck.
+But a donkey *can* help, in its own unique way.

-Well, yes.
-But it's not exactly pretty.
-Here's a basic "by the book" way of creating dynamic elements in pure Javascript.
+Here's a basic "by the book" way of creating dynamic elements with pure JavaScript.

 ```js
 var people = ['Alice', 'Bob', 'Cat']